Circle actions and geometric quantisation: Geometric quantisation

-For an integrable system $F:M^{2n}\to\CR^{n}$ on a symplectic manifold, the Liouville integrability condition implies that the distribution of the hamiltonian vector fields of the components of the moment map generates a lagrangian foliation (possible) with singularities.
-This is an example of a generalised real polarisation, i.e.: an integrable distribution on $TM$ whose leaves are lagrangian submanifolds, except for some singular leaves.
+The distribution generated by the hamiltonian vector fields of the moment map is involutive because $[X_f, X_g]=X_{\{f,g\}_\omega}$.
+Since $0=\{f_j,f_k\}_\omega=\omega(X_{f_j}, X_{f_k})$, the leaves of the associated (possibly singular) foliation are isotropic submanifolds and they are lagrangian at points where the functions are functionally independent.
+This is an example of a generalised real polarisation ---i.e. an integrable distribution on $TM$ whose leaves are lagrangian submanifolds, except for some singular leaves.

-\begin{defi} A real polarisation $\mathcal{P}$ is an integrable (in the Sussmann's \cite{SSNN} sense) distribution of $TM$ whose leaves are generically lagrangian.
+\begin{defi} A real polarisation $\mathcal{P}$ is an integrable (in the Sussmann's sense \cite{SSNN}) distribution of $TM$ whose leaves are generically lagrangian.
 The complexification of $\mathcal{P}$ is denoted by $P$ and will be called polarisation. \end{defi}